spkru/kruszynski-rating/README.md

 # Kruszyński Rating

-Kruszyński rating is method of calculating player's score based on the outcome of the match and relative score of players.
+Kruszyński rating is method of calculating player's score based on the outcome of the match and
+relative score of players.

+## Introduction

 ## Qualities